joaocm1804/joaocm1804/README.md

 # 👋 I'm João Carlos!

-I’m a passionate **Computer Science student** currently pursuing my degree at the **Federal University of Pernambuco (UFPE)** and **CESAR School**, with an expected graduation in 2027.2 and 2028.2, respectively.
+**Computer Science student** currently pursuing my degree at the **Federal University of Pernambuco (UFPE)** and **CESAR School**, with an expected graduation in 2027.2 and 2028.2, respectively.
 I have a strong foundation in programming and a growing interest in exploring various domains of technology.

 ---